Notice: This page requires JavaScript to function properly.

 When it comes to nominal values, handling them is a bit more complex.

-Let's consider a feature containing ordinal data, such as user ratings.
-Its values range from 'Terrible' to 'Great'.
-It makes sense to encode these ratings as numbers from 0 to 4 because the ML model will recognize the inherent order.
+For ordinal data, such as user ratings ranging from 'Terrible' to 'Great', encoding them as numbers from 0 to 4 is appropriate because the model can capture the inherent order.

 To encode nominal data, the OneHotEncoder transformer is used.
 It creates a column for each unique value.
 Then for each row, it sets 1 to the column of this row's value and 0 to other columns.